LiDAR Imagery - It’s a Beautiful World

 The survey is enabled with LiDAR remote sensing technology, which is a "3D" dataset.
 The raw data included all the "noise" above the topography such as trees, vegetation, buildings and bridges.
 Processing the LiDAR to remove all but the "Bare Earth" data allows the production of High Resolution Digital Elevation Models (HRTMs).
 The HRTMs can have spectacular fidelity, often being able to discriminate elevation changes of only a few tens of centimeters, with spatial resolution measured in 10 cm to 3 square meter grids.
 Most of the HRTMs used in the Carolina Bay Survey are of 1.2 or 1.5 m resolutions.
 For a great overview of the technology, you might start with this discussion from GISGeography.
 The folks at the National Ecological Observatory Network (www.neoninc.org) developed a series of animated video discussing the technology: The Science of Measuring Ecosystems: NEON Education

-Emerging Ideas topic, which can be viewed on line at the link.
+The LiDAR imagery of Carolina bays has been recognized in the “art & science” community.
+Interlia Magazine has published several of the images in their Emerging Ideas topic, which can be viewed on line at the link.
 SciArt Magazine ran an on-line exhibit of this work in their April, 2018 edition, viewable HERE is the table of contents, but the actual article is behind a pay wall.

 Examples of LiDAR imagery of the Carolina bays

+This page contains numerous examples of LiDAR imagery created for our survey.
 The SOAR.Earth web resource is hosting many of my newest HRTM images, and it fills the gap left by the loss of Google Earth's embedded viewer.
 The elevation data presented there is generated using the newer 10 meter cyclic color translation table.

 The SOAR.Earth web resource is hosting many of my HRTM images, and it fills the gap left by the loss of Google Earth's embedded viewer.
 The above elevation data is regenerated at this LINK using the newer 10 meter cyclic color translation table.
-The uses of the SOAR technology provides the ability to zoom into the details of these landforms at 1 meter per pixel.
+The use of the SOAR technology provides the ability to zoom into the details of these landforms at 1 meter per pixel.

 Heart of the Carolina bays